Thyroid Cancer: Specialists, Diagnosis And Treatment

 How Thyroid Cancer is Diagnosed

-Thyroid cancer is typically diagnosed through a combination of physical examination, imaging tests, and biopsy.
+Thyroid cancer is typically diagnosed through a combination of physical examination, imaging tests, and biopsy conducted by a specialist.
 The diagnostic process may include the following steps:

-• Imaging tests: Imaging tests such as ultrasound, CT scan, or MRI may be used to visualize the thyroid gland and surrounding tissues, and to determine the size, location, and characteristics of any nodules or masses.
+Imaging tests such as ultrasound, CT scan, or MRI may be used to visualise the thyroid gland and surrounding tissues and to determine the size, location, and characteristics of any nodules or masses.

-Once a diagnosis of thyroid cancer has been made, additional tests may be done to determine the stage of the cancer and whether it has spread to other parts of the body.
+Once a diagnosis of thyroid cancer has been made, your specialist may administer additional tests to determine the stage of the cancer and whether it has spread to other parts of the body.
 These tests may include chest X-ray, bone scan, or PET scan.

 What are the Causes and Risk Factors of Thyroid Cancer?